eyalankri/Genpac/README.md

 **Solution:** Manual byte writing to ensure Big Endian compliance
 **Authorization:** Assignment instructions stated "feel free to modify it if needed"

-This change was necessary to properly test the microservice implementation.
+This modification was **necessary and permitted** to properly test the microservice implementation.

 ---